-Forecasting of power demand plays an essential role in the electric industry, as it provides the basis for making decisions in power system planning and operation.
+Forecasting power demand plays an essential role in the electric industry.
+Indeed, it provides the basis for decision-making in power system planning and operation.

-But changing the electrical demand arises from complex interactions between personal, corporative and socio-economic factors.
-In such a dynamic environment ordinary forecasting techniques are not sufficient, and more sophisticated methods are needed.
+However, electricity use arises from complex interactions between meteorological and socio-economic factors.
+Standard forecasting techniques are insufficient in such a dynamic environment, and more sophisticated methods are needed.

-The objective is to effectively untangle all the factors that lead to demand change and to determine the underlying causes.
-But analyzing multiple personal and social factors is complicated, to say the least.
-We need both rich data, along with complex predictive models to analyze it.
+The objective is to effectively untangle all the factors that lead to demand change and determine the underlying causes.
+This post explains how machine learning can help predict energy demand.

-A perfect electricity demand forecasting requires analyzing the following types of variables:
+A good model for predicting the electricity demand requires analysis of the following types of variables: